maxgoedjen/secretive/README.md

 ### Auditable Build Process

 Builds are produced by GitHub Actions with an auditable build and release generation process.

-Each build has a "Document SHAs" step, which will output SHA checksums for the build produced by the GitHub Action, so you can verify that the source code for a given build corresponds to any given release.
+#### Attestated Releases
+Starting with Secretive 3.0, builds are attestd using [GitHub Artifact Attestation](https://docs.github.com/en/actions/concepts/security/artifact-attestations).

 ### A Note Around Code Signing and Keychains